tiacsys/bridle/samples/button/README.rst

 Button
 ######

+.. admonition:: Downstream Copy!
+   :class: note

+   This sample is a copy from Zephyr with identical name and will be used for further development, improvement and preparation of changes for Zephyr within Bridle.
+However, the original sample still lives within the Zephyr namespace under the exactly same name:
+   :ref:`zephyr:button-sample`.

 Overview
 ********

 A simple button demo showcasing the use of GPIO input using a dedicated polling thread, spawned by an init function.
 Alternatively, it can be configured to use interrupts instead.
 In either mode, pressing the button will light up an led.

 Requirements
 ************